Environmental issues on Maury Island: Creosote residue

 One of the major issues currently under debate between Preserve Our Islands and Glacier Northwest is the construction of a new dock over the old one.
 The old dock, however, was constructed using creosote to preserve the wooden pilings.
 Creosote is a type of polycyclic aromatic hydrocarbon, which is detrimental to many types of marine life, and the removal of the old dock might leave some creosote residue behind.
 Herring eggs, which are often placed on pilings, die if the piling they are on is coated with creosote.
 It is cancerous to any marine life living near it, and the United States Environmental Protection Agency|EPA declared that any creosote spills over one gallon must be reported.
-Part of the current mandate for construction calls for heavy sampling to ensure that no creosote is left after the new dock is in place.
-Glacier Northwest is currently arguing this issue in court.

 Salmon and the nearshore area

 The well-being of the near-shore area around South Maury Island is another concern.
 Eelgrass (Zostera marina) is a habitat that protects developing anadromous fish, such as salmon, by providing cover from predation and food, which supports the growth of healthy salmon populations.
 Eelgrass beds also protect developing species such as herring, which are a food source for juvenile salmon.
 The construction of the new dock by Glacier Northwest will detrimentally affect eelgrass, disrupting species within the habitat.
 Docks and their construction affect eelgrass from underwater noise which would disturb fragile species, while creating shade that would threaten eelgrass growth.
-Docks would also harm the eelgrass beds that harbor young salmon by dredging (scooping and suctioning water ways) in order to improve navigation between piers.
-With the threat of development comes the possibility of building bulkheads, or extensive walls in the water to aid in collecting sediment.
-This loss of sediment would threaten the livelihood of many fish including salmon, and the man-made walls make it impossible for salmon and other fish to navigate through the waters natural currents.